augustlovesyou/GAP-Prime-Graph-Visualizer/README.md

 ## About The Project
 Prime graphs of Groups are currently being classfied and researched.
-This project effieciently computes these graphs for visualization.
+This project effieciently computes these graphs (<1 sec) for visualization.

 ## Getting Started
 Download the primegraphs.g file in a UNIX directory